krjo/shopify-webpack-dev-workflow/README.md

 The Theme Kit configuration file uses `dist` as the root directory for watching files to upload.

 #### File Uploads
 When running `npm start`, Webpack will use a plugin that runs `shopify-themekit watch` after a successful build.
-Webpack will then be set to watch and recompile file changes, and Theme Kit will watch for file changes in the `dist` directory.
+Webpack will then watch and recompile entry file changes, and Theme Kit will watch for file changes in the `dist` directory.

 ## ‼️ Required Files
 - The layout and template entry files in `src/js/bundles/` are necessary for Webpack to generate the CSS and JavaScript assets for each layout and template.
 Additional entry files will be required when creating new liquid templates or alternate templates, ie. `page.about.js`.